 DAY ONE | FRIDAY NIGHT:

 We are starting this weekend off with a private catered dinner and time to mingle.
 Enjoy a delicious meal, while getting to know fellow artists, and hear John talk about his journey as a commercial photographer.
-Throughout the weekend (at the start and end of each day), John will also meet individually with every participant, to provide a one-on-one portfolio review.
+Throughout the weekend, John will also meet individually with every participant for a one-on-one portfolio review.
 These will begin the first night!

 DAY TWO | SATURDAY: